Intermittent Fasting | Working Out | When | Benefits | Tips | FAQ

 Whether there are additional benefits to combining Intermittent Fasting and exercise, we now take a closer look based on studies.

-A persistent myth about fasting is that you have to take it easy all the time.
+A persistent myth about fasting is that you must always take it easy.
 If you already feel tired, the surest way to eventually feel terrible is to rest even more.

 Instead, an activity can help your body kick into gear and get more efficient at burning fat.

-For this reason, the question of whether it makes sense to exercise during intermittent fasting can usually only be answered in the affirmative.
+For this reason, whether it makes sense to exercise during intermittent fasting can usually only be answered in the affirmative.

 Working out and intermittent fasting also promote blood sugar regulation and can prevent even rare digestion problems during fasting.